 - Hashemi v University College Hospitals Trust Katharine acted for UCLH in this High Court breach of contract claim brought by a consultant.
 The claim ultimately settled.

 - Nexus v Anderson & Ors EWCA Civ 2084.
-Katharine, led by John Hendy QC, successfully acted on behalf of the Claimants in this Court of Appeal test case on the jurisdiction of ETs to construe contracts of employment in determining unauthorised deduction from wages claims.
+Katharine, led by John Hendy KC, successfully acted on behalf of the Claimants in this Court of Appeal test case on the jurisdiction of ETs to construe contracts of employment in determining unauthorised deduction from wages claims.
 The case also involved the construction of a collective agreement.

 - Atchoe v Camden PCT.
 Katharine successfully acted on behalf of Camden PCT in the ET, EAT and Court of Appeal in this case concerning the applicability of the wages provisions of the ERA and the question of whether or not overtime is a contractual right.